 I feel privileged to be able to walk alongside people in their journeys towards healing and growth.
 I strive to create a warm, grounded, and open space where clients feel truly seen, valued, supported and free to bring their whole selves.
 My background in community mental health, school-based clinics, and expressive arts therapy informs a flexible and creative approach that honors the unique identities, experiences, and communities each person brings to the room.

 You may be feeling overwhelmed, stuck, or simply exhausted from holding it all together.
-Maybe you're facing a life transition, a painful loss, or the weight of anxiety, burnout, or low self-esteem.
+Maybe you're navigating a life transition or the weight of anxiety, burnout, or low self-esteem.
 Relationships may feel strained by challenges with communication, boundaries or emotional triggers.
-Parenting might be stretching you thin, bringing up old wounds as you juggle roles and needs.
+You might be holding the pain and uncertainty of an infertility journey or facing the overwhelming emotions and identity shift of becoming a parent.
+Maybe you’re looking to heal old wounds that keep showing up in your sense of yourself and your connection with others.
 Whatever you’re carrying, you’re not alone—and there’s a path forward.

 Person-centered (Rogerian)